tschf/twil/assets/20160410-js-proto/README.md

 console.log(eng1.getName() + ' is a ' +  eng1.getField() + ' Enginner');//Frank
 ```
 This does not have the some prototypal chain as previous examples, but just extends from `Object`.

+Resources used:

+* JavaScript: The Good Parts, Douglas Crockford